Last updated: February 20, 2024

 If you have the chance, go and visit Elysian Rock at sunrise on a clear day.
 It’s quite a unique experience, with the best views you can imagine.

 When visiting Elysian Rock, it’s recommended to see a few more lookouts nearby.
-Gordon Falls Lookout is only a few hundred metres away at the junction of Olympian Parade and Lone Pine Avenue.
+Gordon Falls Lookout is only a few hundred metres away at the Olympian Parade and Lone Pine Avenue junction.

 Going the other way, westbound, Olympian Rock and Tarpeian Rock are two fantastic lookouts that can be accessed by walking a bit further along the Prince Henry Cliff Walk.